 Security in VDI

-As sensitive data is stored on the server, if a device is lost or stolen the information is protected.
+As sensitive data is stored on a server, your information is protected if a device is lost or stolen.

 Reduced desktop downtime and increased availability.

 Prior to VDI, to roll out new software to specific users, you would have to look at their equipment and possibly upgrade hardware such as RAM.
 With a virtual desktop environment, you simply push out an image from a central location to the users in question.
 Additionally, with a virtual desktop infrastructure, you have the ability to roll back desktops to different states.

 In the unfortunate event of your office environment being unavailable, a virtual desktop infrastructure means that users can work seamlessly from another authorised device (such as a home PC, laptop, etc).
 This gives you an instant disaster recovery solution.

 Lower Cost of Ownership and Extended Desktop Life